-- The primary source of effects to cultural resources beneath the affected airspace is through 14 - sound and vibration.
-The noise analysis has identified no significant noise effects associated 15 - with the use of airspace for the Preferred Alternative (see Section 3.3.4, Noise, Preferred 16 - Alternative Environmental Consequences).
-Noise levels would remain below 65 dB L{dnmr} 17 - throughout the airspace.
-The largest changes in noise levels would occur within the Hog A MOA 18 - and Hog B MOA, with increases of 12.2 and 12.1 dB Ldnmr, respectively, but levels would remain 19 - below 58 dB L{dnmr} in these areas.
-As described above, scientific studies of the effects of noise 20 and vibration on multiple types of historic properties have concluded that overpressures - 21 - generated by subsonic overflight were well below established damage thresholds (see Volume 22 II, Appendix C, Section C.1.2.13).
-No adverse effects to historic properties under the airspace 23 - are expected at these levels.
-Visual intrusions under the Preferred Alternative would be 24 - minimal and would not represent an increase sufficient to cause adverse effects to the settings 25 of cultural resources.
-Due to the high altitude of the overflights, small size of the aircraft, and - the high speeds, the aircraft would not be readily visible to observers on the ground.
-27 - Proposed use of the airspace would be similar to ongoing training operations, although 28 - frequency would be increased under the Preferred Alternative.
-Given the current use of the 29 airspace and the nature of the proposed future use of the project area, there would be no - adverse effects to NRHP-eligible or -listed archaeological resources, architectural resources, or 31 - traditional cultural properties with implementation of the Preferred Alternative.
-The DAF is - 32 - consulting with the Arkansas SHPO on its finding of effect for the Preferred Alternative (see 33 - Volume II, Appendix A, Section A.2.1.1).
-34
+The primary source of effects to cultural resources beneath the affected airspace is through sound and vibration.
+The noise analysis has identified no significant noise effects associated with the use of airspace for the Preferred Alternative (see Section 3.3.4, Noise, Preferred Alternative Environmental Consequences).
+Noise levels would remain below L{dnmr} 65 dB throughout the airspace.
+The largest changes in noise levels would occur within the Hog A MOA and Hog B MOA, with increases of L{dnmr} 12.2 and 12.1 dB, respectively, but levels would remain below L{dnmr} 58 dB in these areas.
+As described above, scientific studies of the effects of noise and vibration on multiple types of historic properties have concluded that overpressures generated by subsonic overflight were well below established damage thresholds (see Volume II, Appendix C, Noise Supporting Information, Section C.1.2.13).
+No adverse effects to historic properties under the airspace are expected at these levels.
+Visual intrusions under the Preferred Alternative would be minimal and would not represent an increase sufficient to cause adverse effects to the settings of cultural resources.
+Due to the high altitude of the overflights, small size of the aircraft, and the high speeds, the aircraft would not be readily visible to observers on the ground.

+Proposed use of the airspace would be similar to ongoing training operations, although frequency would be increased under the Preferred Alternative.
+Given the current use of the airspace and the nature of the proposed future use of the project area, there would be no adverse effects to NRHP-eligible or -listed archaeological resources, architectural resources, or traditional cultural properties with implementation of the Preferred Alternative.
+The DAF has consulted with the Arkansas SHPO on its finding of effect for the Preferred Alternative (see Volume II, Appendix A, Public and Agency Involvement, Section A.2.1.1).